 I completed my DPhil (PhD) in Astrophysics at the University of Oxford in 2013, followed by a postdoc at the Institute of Theoretical Astrophysics in Oslo (til 2015), a NASA Postdoctoral Program (NPP) Fellowship at JPL/Caltech (til 2017), and a postdoc at UC Berkeley in the Radio Astronomy Lab and Berkeley Center for Cosmological Physics (til 2018).
 My undergrad was at the University of Manchester, from 2006-2010.

-I am not currently teaching, but I do have open PhD projects.
+I am not currently teaching postgrad courses, but I do have open PhD projects.

 My research covers the intersection of theoretical and observational cosmology.
 I am interested in what inhomogeneities can tell us about dark energy, and how novel observables and statistical tools can be used to make inferences about the cosmos on the largest scales.
 Research topics include:

-- Theory and observations of large-scale structure, especially with optical and radio (21cm) surveys like LSST and SKA.
+- Theory and observations of large-scale structure, especially with optical and radio (21cm) surveys like the Vera Rubin Observatory and SKA.

 - Data analysis techniques for 21cm intensity mapping surveys, esp. with HERA, SKA, and MeerKAT.

 - Secondary anisotropies and spectral distortions of the CMB as cosmological probes.

 - General Relativistic effects on matter inhomogeneities and light propagation.